mskilab-org/gGnome.js/README.md

 #### Node installation on Windows

 Just go on [official Node.js website](http://nodejs.org/) & grab the installer.
 Also, be sure to have `git` available in your PATH, `npm` might need it.
+Notice that gGnome.js has only been tested on unix systems (MacOS, Linux).
+It should work on Windows too, but has not been fully tested on Windows.
+If you run into trouble then please [let us know](https://github.com/mskilab/gGnome.js/issues).

 ## Install